 Actual 2021 (\$000) Actual 2020 (\$000)

 Capital commitments

-Property, plant and equipment 026
+Property, plant and equipment

 Not later than one year - 836

-Later than one year and not later than five years -
+Later than one year and not later than five years - -

 Total capital commitments - 836

-On anti-na language language

-Operating leases as lessee The Council leases property, plant and equipment in the normal course of it payments payable under non-cancellable operating leases are as follows: business.
-The future aggregate minimum ı lease

-Not later than one year 26 59

-Later than one year and not later than five years 47 73

-Later than five years - -

-Total non-cancellable operating leases 73 132
+Operating leases as lessee

+The Council leases property, plant and equipment in the normal course of it business.
+The future aggregate minimum lease payments payable under non-cancellable operating leases are as follows: Not later than one year 26 59 Later than one year and not later than five years 47 73 Later than five years Total non-cancellable operating leases 73 132

 Operating leases as lessor

 Some property, including reserves land, is leased under operating leases.
-The collected under non-cancellable operating leases are as follows: e future aggregate minimum lease paym ents to be
+The future aggregate m collected under non-cancellable operating leases are as follows: inimum lease paymen its to be

 Not later than one year 22 22

 Later than one year and not later than five years 71 72

 Later than five years 42 59

 135 153